karthmeda/Project2GA/MeetupEventsList/README.md

-## CODE EXAMPLE FROM EVENTS COMPONENT
+## Code Example from Events Component

 ```javascript
 import React from 'react';